Irtaza2009/Hackamon/README.md

 - **Custom Pixel Art Sprites**: _All of the pixel art sprites have been **drawn by me**!
 My first venture in pixel art!!!_
 - **Menu Screen**: _Roll a dice_? _Flip a coin_?
 Or maybe _start a Stopwatch_? _Choose from the menu_ what you want to do!
+- **Roll a dice**: Use it as a keychain and bring it out for utility features like this!
+- **Flip a Coin**: Can't make a decision?
+Let your Hackamon decide!
 - **Main Home Scene**: Central hub for all your Hackamon's activities.
 - **Charging Station Scene**: Keep your Hackamon powered up and ready for action.
 - **Breakout Scene**: A mini-game to play with your Hackamon.